 - Mary Crawford, also purchased by Matilda in 1849, with one child; sold from Matilda’s estate with three children; found in Edward’s possession in 1864, with a number of apparent children and possibly grandchildren, including three–Samuel, Henry, and Fillmore–born 1849 or before, though none was born before 1840.

-Where ages are missing in the probate records, equating individuals is more hypothetical–the latter record could be for a family member with the same name–but even hypotheses are useful, as in the identification of children of Martha Brown, Harriet Semmes, and Mary Crawford, or the possibility that John Williams (declared by Thomas Birch Beall) or William Wright (declared by Lewis Magruder) might be traceable to the estate of Edward Magruder in 1842.
+Where ages are missing in the probate records, equating individuals is even more hypothetical; a later record could be for a family member with the same name.
+Hypotheses can be useful, though, as in the identification of the children of Martha Brown, Harriet Semmes, and Mary Crawford, or the possibility that John Williams (declared by Thomas Birch Beall) or William Wright (declared by Lewis Magruder) might be traceable to the estate of Edward Magruder in 1842.

 My identification of Kitty Semmes (b.
 1819), declared by Edward E. Magruder, is a combination of near certainty that she is the Kitty he purchased from the estate of his cousin Oliver in 1853, and a strong possibility that she came originally from the estate of Oliver’s father, Edward Sr., in 1842.
 I also look at the estimated age for Joe Semmes, declared by Edward E., and suspect that he might be the young child sold with Kitty in 1853.

-Of course we cannot see the full picture.
+We can never see the full picture.
 We don’t know who might have come and gone in the years between records—children born and died, or family members sold.
-Those we see here would have had additional family scattered among other enslavers—Magruders, their relatives, and neighbors.
-Unique surnames in these lists could be the result of the random sales and transfers of enslaved people over time, but we should also consider “broad marriages,” to people from neighboring farms.
-(Remember those maps?
-Can you identify neighboring slaveowners and find their records?)
-Runaway ads often identify the slaveowner of a fugitive’s spouse.
+Those we see here would have had additional family scattered over the farms of other enslavers—Magruders, their relatives, and neighbors.
+Unique surnames in these lists could be the result of the random sales and transfers of enslaved people over time, but we should also consider “broad marriages,” to people (free or enslaved) from neighboring farms.
+If you are on the trail of a particular person or family, go back to the maps described above, identify neighboring slaveowners and search their records, in both the Slave Statistics and probate.
+In addition, runaway ads often identify the slaveowner of a fugitive’s spouse.

 For all these reasons we have to look carefully, and not be too quick to draw conclusions.
-For example, if Harriet Wright is the wife of either Elias or George, Alice and Ann at a glance look like their daughters, though the girls’ surnames are missing, and if Thomas Birch Beall was accurate about their ages, Alice was only twelve years younger than Harriet.
-This raises as many questions as it answers, but at least we have an enduring association of Elias and George, and a surname to look for.
+Returning to the 1867 Slave Statistics, for example, if Harriet Wright is the wife of either Elias or George, Alice and Ann at a glance look like their daughters, though the girls’ surnames are missing.
+Yet if Thomas Birch Beall was accurate about their ages Alice was only twelve years younger than Harriet.
+This raises as many questions as it answers, but at least we have an enduring association of Elias and George, and the names of potential family members.

 This is plausible, though by no means proven, in part because Lewis Magruder also declared another William to have been his property in 1864.

-William Magruder, eighteen in 1864, is the only person surnamed Magruder known to have been enslaved by this extended family, which suggests that his father may have been one of the white Magruders.
-If his father was Oliver Magruder or one of his brothers, he could be the William in Oliver’s estate.
-Just as plausibly, his father could have been Lewis Magruder himself.
+William Magruder is the only person named Magruder known to have been enslaved by this extended family, which strongly suggests that his father was one of the white Magruders.
+Lewis reported that William was eighteen in 1864, born around 1846.
+If Lewis Magruder was not his father, suspicion would fall on his father, uncles, and brothers.
 Of the women Lewis owned in 1864, and declared in 1867, only Harriet Semmes, born about 1830, was old enough to be William’s mother.

 Where else could Lewis Magruder, Edward E. Magruder, Henry Phillips, or Thomas Birch Beall have acquired slaves?